Queens-Physics/qexpy/README.md

   * Plot confidence bands from the errors in fitted parameters (still in development)
   * Integrates with Jupyter notebooks, numpy, bokeh

+#Examples
+Up to date examples are maintained in the examples directory of the repository.
+These are likely the best way to get acquainted with the package.

 #More information
 Read the documentation at http://qexpy.readthedocs.io/en/latest/